 Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

-"Today we are speechless," the opinion page of The Capital's Friday edition reads, a sign that the paper's staff is still reeling from five of their newsroom colleagues being shot and killed.
+"Today we are speechless," the opinion page of The Capital's Friday edition reads, a sign that the paper's staff is still reeling from five of their colleagues being shot and killed.
 Despite being attacked by a gunman on Thursday, the staff put out a newspaper, with powerful reporting on its own tragedy.

 That opinion page — A9 — sits almost entirely empty, with a huge blank space where columns and editorials would normally be.